Photo CollagraphWorkshop with Beth Grabowski

 As with other collagraph approaches, the base plate material can contribute a textural component to the image.
 Smoother support materials print with an “open bite” look, while a base texture will be visible in open areas and, to a lesser degree, in the surface under the emulsion.
 Functionally, the surface must be able to bond with the emulsion.
 For this reason, wood or composite boards tend to work best.
 Minimal but sufficient thickness provides stability for the water-based emulsion and the absorbent quality aids the adhesion of the emulsion.

-Plate substates can be any of a number of materials including: Lauan, masonite, sealed board from mat board, chipboard and pretty much anything that the screen emulsion can adhere to and can take the pressure of printing.
-A digital transparency is often used to give the plate it’s print matrix, but drawing and painting materials with enough opacity and UV blockage will work, too.
+Plate substates can be any of a number of materials including Lauan, masonite, sealed board from mat board, chipboard and pretty much anything that the screen emulsion can adhere to and can take the pressure of printing.

 The creative potential of this process makes exploring new territory in your work unavoidable.